 On May 14, 2002 the City Council of the City of Brentwood, through Resolution No. 2544, established Community Facilities District No. 2 (CFD No. 2).
-A notice of special tax lien has been recorded at the County Recorder's office identifying a continuing lien in force and effect until the special tax obligation is either permanently satisfied on June 30, 2053 or is cancelled by City Council at an earlier date.
-In compliance with the proceedings governing the formation of CFD No. 2, the special tax has been levied on each taxable parcel within the District according to the provisions of the Rate and Method of Apportionment of Special Taxes.
-The Rate and Method of Apportionment of Special Taxes is available from the City Clerk.
+A notice of special tax lien has been recorded at the County Recorder's office identifying a continuing lien in force and effect until the special tax obligation is either permanently satisfied on June 30, 2053 or is cancelled by the City Council at an earlier date.
+In compliance with the proceedings governing the formation of CFD No. 2, the special tax has been levied on each taxable parcel within the District according to the provisions of the Rate and Method of Apportionment of Special Taxes is available from the City Clerk.

-As of June 30, 2015, CFD No. 2 consisted of 1,930 taxable single family residential parcels, 120 taxable residential condominium parcels and 101.57 acres of taxable non-residential property.
-Parcels became taxable if a building permit was issued prior to January 1, 2014.
+As of June 30, 2016, CFD No. 2 consisted of 1,930 taxable single family residential parcels, 120 taxable residential condominium parcels and 101.57 acres of taxable non-residential property.
+Parcels became taxable if a building permit was issued prior to January 1, 2015.